-Your Inner Artist and Voice Matters: WHY I created Creatrix 2020
+Your Inner Artist and Voice Matters: WHY Creative Leadership Coaching matters more than ever

-It hit me like lightening this morning: why this Creatrix 2020 Mentorship group matters so much, and why I’m dedicated to gathering, leading, and nourishing a group of womxn to create their visions right now…
+It hit me like lightening this morning: why I’m dedicated to gathering, leading, and nourishing womxn to create their visions right now…

 … my heart is thumping as I type this out to you, but I hope if you share these same experiences that it will inspire, resonate, and motivate some deep growth and healing in you, too.